apfelaudio/tiliqua/README.md

 # Documentation

-(🚧 under construction) documentation is available here.
+(🚧 under construction) documentation is available at [apfelaudio.github.io/tiliqua](https://apfelaudio.github.io/tiliqua/)

+Documentation is built from source in `gateware/docs`.

 ## Builds on the following (awesome) open projects